lennysh/technitium-app-configurator/README.md

 ## Contributing

 Contributions are welcome!
+We're especially looking for:

+- **Testers** - Help us test the application and report bugs or issues
+- **Feedback** - Share your experience and suggestions for improvements
+- **New App Configs** - Add support for additional Technitium DNS Server apps

 To add support for new Technitium DNS Server apps:

 1. Create a JSON config file following the structure shown in the "Adding New Apps" section
 2. Add the filename to `config-files.json`
 3. Submit a pull request

+To report bugs or issues, please open an issue on the [GitHub repository](https://github.com/lennysh/technitium-app-configurator).